Chief Operating Officer / Alternate Governor

 Black, who joined the Checkers as vice president in September 2006 and was promoted to chief operating officer in 2008, oversees the day-to-day business operations of the team with an emphasis on overall marketing strategy.
 She is also responsible for the integration of all areas of the team's efforts in public relations, community relations, game operations, sales and involvement with non-profit organizations.
 Black is also the alternate governor for the Checkers and is currently the only female COO in the American Hockey League.

-While with the Checkers, Black oversaw the team's move to the AHL for the 2010-11 season, during which the organization received the Eastern Conference's Award of Excellence in Community Service. – an achievement it again earned in 2013-14.
-Under Black's leadership, the team has continued to enjoy success at the AHL level, as it ranked in the top 10 in AHL attendance for each of its first four seasons in the league.
+Black also guided the Checkers on their move to the AHL for the 2010-11 season, during which the organization received its conference's Award of Excellence in Community Service – an achievement it again earned in 2013-14 and 2014-15.
+Under Black's leadership, the team has continued to enjoy success at the AHL level, as it ranked in the top 10 in AHL attendance for each of its first five seasons in the league.

 During Black's tenure in the ECHL, she was the recipient of the Excellence in Marketing Award for three consecutive seasons with the San Diego Gulls and the Checkers.
 While working in media relations for the Gulls, where she eventually received the title of chief operating officer, she also won the ECHL’s Media Relations Director of the Year Award.
 Black has also worked as head athletic trainer and director of hockey operations for the Sacramento River Rats of now-defunct Roller Hockey International and as the vice president of hockey operations for the North American Roller Hockey Championships.

 |Hometown||Born in Mammoth Lakes, CA but lived most my early years in Grass Valley, CA.|

 |Favorite sports team||Any one that my daughter's play on and of course the Checkies|